Financial-Times/ft-api-client/README.md

         console.log(articles);
       })

 Alternatively use the new `mget` method in exactly the same way.
-To use `megt` you need to pass a `elasticSearchUri` property and value into the configuration
+To use `mget` you need to pass a `elasticSearchUri` property and value into the configuration

 ### Search

 Or retrieve a collection of articles via a search term,